celyk/godot-trackpad/README.md

 If the build fails, it's because the framework needs signing.
 You can fix it by selecting a team in the Xcode project and rebuild.

-Alternatively, you can download the framework from [releases](https://github.com/Kyome22/OpenMultitouchSupport/releases) and place it in the root
+Alternatively, you can download the framework from [releases](https://github.com/Kyome22/OpenMultitouchSupport/releases) and place it in the root.
 ```
 godot-trackpad/OpenMultitouchSupportXCF.xcframework
 ```

-Finally build the GDExtension
+Finally build the GDExtension.
 ```bash
 scons
 ```

+The addon is ready to use.